Au pair: Netherlands

 An au pair is entitled to attend a language course.
 The host family assists in finding suitable offers within their area, and contributes 320 euros per year to a language course.
 The au pair programme in the Netherlands is explicitly designed for a cultural exchange.
 Therefore, the host family will help the au pair to experience Dutch culture through various cultural activities.

 Norway

 As of the autumn of 2022, the authorities were scheduled to abolish the possibility for working as au pair in Norway; however in November 2022, one lawyer who has had many au pairs as clients, said that she has not seen any indication of that.
 Furthermore, media said that there are now 846 [legally working as au pairs, or] permits for au pairs; furthermore, if an au pair changes employee - the government's "au pair fee" (Norwegian kroner 9,100) has to be paid again.

-The number of au pairs in Norway have more than quadrupled between the years 2000 and 2014.
+The number of au pairs in Norway have more than quadrupled between 2000 and 2014.
 81 percent of au pairs were females from the Philippines.
 In 2015, there were around 3000 au pairs in Norway.
 To compare, in 2000, there were 691 au pairs with the permit to stay in Norway.